 Over the years we’ve seen, again and again, craft cideries prove their commitment to the communities where they’re located, whether that’s through donating to local charities, producing hand sanitizer or gathering backyard fruit and sharing the resulting cider with neighbors.
-Here are five cideries that we’ve recently come across, using their platforms and influence to make an impact and give back:
+Here are six cideries that we’ve recently come across, using their platforms and influence to make an impact and give back:

 Blake’s is no stranger to philanthropy: It has a three-cider series called Kinder Ciders, each of which partners with a different organization to raise funds and awareness.
 Blake’s fall release is Fido Kinder Cider, a semi-sweet cider featuring Michigan Chinook and Cascade hops, raspberries and grapefruit peel.
 Fido ties to Pets for Patriots, a national nonprofit that places shelter animals with veterans.
 Blake’s is pledging a $5,000 donation to support the cause, and all of the proceeds from Fido merch will also be donated to Pets for Patriots.
 Shop for Fido online!